 The FDA requires that clinical-trial participants are treated with a very high standard of care and that safety is always the highest priority.
 All trials are overseen by the Institutional Review Board (IRB) to ensure the highest ethical standards are also maintained

-Important FDA-approved studies we have participated in include:
+Important FDA-approved studies we have also participated in include:

 Amyloid PET Studies for dementia – Lake Medical Imaging was part of a select group studying the effectiveness of Amyloid PET imaging for the diagnosis of Alzheimer’s Disease, and was the largest provider of images for the study in the U.S.